- Introduction and who we are

 - All employees receive mandatory security awareness training, including mandatory security refreshers and testing

-- Al employees are subject to background checks
+- Al employees are subject to reference checks

 - All employees must sign confidentiality and non-disclosure agreements